DSFrey/basic-api-server/README.md

 ### How to initialize/run your application (where applicable)

-- start by running `npm run db:config`
+- Initialize by running `npm run db:config` and `db:create`

-- `db:create`

-- `npm start`
+- Start the server by running `npm start`

-### How to use your library (where applicable)

-### Features / Routes

-- Feature One: Details of feature
-- GET : `/hello` - specific route to hit

-### Tests

-- How do you run tests?
-- Any tests of note?
-- Describe any tests that you did not complete, skipped, etc

 ### UML